scheb/2fa/doc/providers/email.md

 composer require symfony/swiftmailer-bundle  # Or
 ```

-You're free to use any other mail-sending library you like, but then you *have* to implement your a custom mailer
+You're free to use any other mail-sending library you like, but then you *have* to implement a custom mailer class
 (instructions below).

 ## How it works